| Itslife Home | Info Zone Home | P 1 | P 2 | P 3 | P 4 | P 5 | P 6 | P 7 | P 8 | P 9 | P 10 | P 11 |

 Reconciling the demands of the internal and external bodies and requirements is a complex challenge, as is aligning the content, learning activities and assessment activities.
 The development of the Course Handbook is the key activity each year in terms of curriculum design, and this ensures consistency of assessed activity across all centres, as has been shown by a wide range of indicators.

-This has been supported by a Teaching Resources Bank, available on line and developed jointly across the team.
-Moving a to a core required scheme of work for all centres at this stage would, we believe, reduce the capacity of each centre to respond individually and innovatively to the curriculum with their own strengths.
-Centres can still customise their teaching to some degree to meet local needs and utilise local expertise, without reducing curriculum consistency across all partner colleges.
+The course is supported by a Teaching Resources Bank, available on line and developed jointly across the team where tutors can select suitable resources and activities for each module.
+Each centre is encouraged to also to respond individually and innovatively to the curriculum with their own strengths, so centres are still able to customise their teaching to some degree to meet local needs and utilise local expertise, without reducing curriculum consistency across all partner colleges.

 In order to manage and effectively develop and deliver the content, teaching, learning activities and assessment, the curriculum is constantly under review, and this is built in to all Management and Quality Assurance processes and procedures.